 Treatment of Ear Mites in Dogs

-When the cleaning is completed, the vet will usually prescribe either an antibiotic or anti-inflammatory medications.
-It also common to see topical ointments and drops used to get rid of ear mites in dogs.
-The last, and most important, thing to remember here is that you must treat your entire home and yard in addition to each pet you have in the household; not forgetting to finish a complete round of the medication for each animal to ensure you kill the entire ear mite population on the dog.
+After the cleaning process, the vet will typically prescribe either antibiotics or anti-inflammatory medication to treat ear mites in dogs.
+Topical ointments and drops are also commonly used to get rid of ear mites.
+It is crucial to remember that treating your dog alone is not sufficient.
+You must treat your entire home and yard and ensure that each pet in your household completes a full round of medication to eradicate the entire ear mite population.

 How to Prevent Dog Ear Mites